AlbertSnows/PlaygroundClojure/cursive_project/notes.md

 ## REPL
 target top level namespace

-you start in user, i dunno what that means going to other namespaces does not seem good instead require them or rclick and load file into namespace
+you start in user, I dunno what that means going to other namespaces does not seem good instead require them or rclick and load file into namespace